BlissRoms-x86/Documentation/knowledgebase/frequently-asked-questions/how-to-log.md

 # How to Log

 For grabbing manual logs of issues in Android-x86/Bliss OS, we need to use the alt-f1 console or built in terminal and we need to know the storage location we want to save in.
 For the examples below, we have our external storage mounted at sdcard/.

+**For Bliss 15.x & 16.x:**
+Use KernelSU app to grant su permissions to Termux, then open the built in Termux app, then enter:

+`su
+logcat > sdcard/log.txt`

+Or, boot into the OS using `DEBUG=2` from Grub, and the logs will be saved in /data after boot, or /tmp/log during early boot stages

 **For Bliss 14.x:**
 Open the built in terminal app, then enter: